EXCLUSIVE-Amazon turns to Chinese firm on U.S. blacklist to meet thermal camera needs

-Amazon.com Inc has bought cameras to take temperatures of workers during the coronavirus pandemic from a firm the United States blacklisted over allegations it helped China detain and monitor the Uighurs and other Muslim minorities, three people familiar with the matter told Reuters.
-China's Zhejiang Dahua Technology Co Ltd shipped 1,500 cameras to Amazon this month in a deal valued close to $10 million, one of the people said.
-At least 500 systems from Dahua - the blacklisted firm - are for Amazon's use in the United States, another person said.
+Amazon.com Inc has bought cameras to take temperatures of workers during the coronavirus pandemic from a firm the United States blacklisted over allegations it helped China detain and monitor Uighurs and other Muslim minorities, three people familiar with the matter told Reuters.
+China's Zhejiang Dahua Technology Co Ltd shipped 1,500 cameras to Amazon this month in a deal valued at close to $10 million, one of the people said.
+At least 500 systems from Dahua, the blacklisted firm, are for Amazon's use in the United States, another person said.

 The Amazon procurement, which has not been previously reported, is legal because the rules control U.S. government contract awards and exports to blacklisted firms, but they do not stop sales to the private sector.
 However, the United States "considers that transactions of any nature with listed entities carry a 'red flag' and recommends that U.S. companies proceed with caution," according to the Bureau of Industry and Security's https://bis.doc.gov/index.php/2011-09-12-20-18-59/export-and-reexport-faqs/faq/118-can-a-u-s-company-have-any-dealings-with-a-listed-entity website.
 Dahua has disputed the designation, and Beijing has denied mistreatment of the minority groups.